space-cadet/yt-mcp/memory-bank/techContext.md

    - **Rate Limiting**: Requests may be throttled if made too frequently
    - **Available Data**: Limited to what YouTube API exposes
    - **API Versioning**: Dependent on YouTube Data API v3
+   - **OAuth Requirements**: Google Cloud Console setup with privacy policy for production use

 2. **MCP Constraints**
    - **Communication Protocol**: Limited to stdin/stdout